EmoryMLIP/emory-reu-ret-website/content/projects/2022-storm-surge/index.md

  # Data Assimilation for Glacier Modeling

-This post was written by [Emily Corcoran](https://www.linkedin.com/in/emily-corcoran-816278186), Hannah Park- Kaufmann, and Logan Knudsen.
+This post was written by [Emily Corcoran](https://www.linkedin.com/in/emily-corcoran-816278186), Hannah Park-Kaufmann, and Logan Knudsen.
 The project was advised by Dr. Talea Mayo.
 Our team has also created a [midterm presentation](https://github.com/hakuupi/emory-reu-ret-website/blob/main/content/projects/2022-storm-surge/img/data_assimilation_for_glacier_modeling.pdf), blitz video, poster, paper, and has written code.

 <!---What we've achieved -->